Money Matters with Hongbin Jeong and Chua Tian Tian

 Money Matters is your guide to navigating the day's most important topics, from politics and current affairs to wealth management and trending issues.
 Every evening, the team delivers insightful discussions on business news, market movements, and the latest in alternative assets.
 Whether navigating the political landscape, understanding the economy, or uncovering emerging investment opportunities, Money Matters keeps you informed and ahead of the curve.
 Tune in daily to Hongbin Jeong and Chua Tian Tian from 4 pm to 7 pm on MONEY FM 89.3.

-On The Right Business, Hongbin Jeong speaks with Mathieu Goarant, Co-Founder of Kucing, to find out more.
+On The Big Story, Hongbin Jeong speaks with Dr Jessica Genauer, Senior Lecturer in International Relations, Flinders University, to find out more.

 |